tombelv/vurtis/README.md

 - [ ] implement terminal cost
 - [ ] include autodiff as a submodule or system dependency
 - [ ] some interface to set OSQP settings during setup
-- [ ] Maibe rewrite the OSQP wrapper to avoid unnecessary checks
+- [ ] maybe rewrite the OSQP wrapper to avoid unnecessary checks

 # License